Executive Order 11110: Text of Executive Order

 President Kennedy's Executive Order (E.O.)
 11110 modified the pre-existing Executive Order 10289 issued by U.S. President Harry S. Truman on September 17, 1951, and stated the following:

 E.O.
 10289 then lists tasks (a) through (h) which the Secretary may now do without instruction from the President.
 None of the powers assigned to the Treasury in E.O.
 10289 relate to money or to monetary policy.

 President Kennedy's E.O.
 11110, in its entirety, follows:

 Revocation

-In March 1964, Secretary of the Treasury C. Douglas Dillon halted redemption of silver certificates for silver dollars.
+In March 1964, Secretary of the Treasury C. Douglas Dillon halted redemption of silver certificates for silver dollars as Kennedy had intended.
+As of March 25, 1964, silver certificates would be redeemed in silver bullion only.

 On June 24, 1968, all redemption in silver ceased.

 In the 1970s, large numbers of the remaining silver dollars in the mint vaults were sold to the collecting public for collector value.